christophpickl/urclubs/doc/ROADMAP.md

 ## Low

+* show number of displayed partners "10/170" based on current filter
 * UI: field labels: make em bold
 * UX: image should have orange border, on hover change color
 * UI: render checkbox for favourite/wishlist as images